Political and Security Committee

-The Political and Security Committee (PSC; sometimes referred to by its French COPS acronym derived from Comité politique et de sécurité) is a permanent body within the European Union dealing with Common Foreign and Security Policy issues, including Common Security and Defence Policy.
+The Political and Security Committee (PSC; sometimes referred to by its French COPS acronym derived from Comité politique et de sécurité) is a permanent body within the European Union (EU) dealing with Common Foreign and Security Policy issues, including Common Security and Defence Policy.

-PSC, which is based in Brussels, consists of ambassadorial-level representatives from all the EU Member States and usually meets twice per week.
+The PSC, which is based in Brussels, consists of ambassadorial-level representatives from all the EU member states and usually meets twice per week.
 The PSC is chaired by the European External Action Service (EEAS).

 Functions

 The main functions of the PSC are keeping track of the international situation, and helping to define EU policies within the CFSP and CSDP.
 PSC sends guidance to, and receives advice from the European Union Military Committee (EUMC), the Committee for Civilian Aspects of Crisis Management (CIVCOM) as well as the European Union Institute for Security Studies.
 It is also a forum for dialogue on CSDP matters between the EU Member States.

 The PSC drafts opinions for the Foreign Affairs Council, which is one of the configurations of the Council of the European Union.
 CFSP matters are passed to the Foreign Affairs Council via COREPER II.